scottsteinbeck/commandbox-gitbook/README.md

 CommandBox> gitbook toc /path/to/export.zip
 ```

-Or you can unzip the archive and point to the folder wcich will prevent the temp fies from being deleted every time you run an export:
+Or you can unzip the archive and point to the folder which will prevent the temp fies from being deleted every time you run an export:

 ```bash
 CommandBox> gitbook toc /path/to/exportFolder